 Ross Jernstrom is a very familiar face to Heartland viewers.
 He has been a sports anchor and reporter in Omaha since 1979.

-He also produces WOWT 6 Sports specials, such as "the Road to Omaha," a preview of the College World Series, and "Big Red Preview," a preseason show on the Nebraska football team.
-Ross has won numerous awards, including the Nebraska Associated Press Broadcasters Award for "Best Sports Story", "Best Sports Special", and is also a ten-time winner for "Best Sportscast".
+Ross has won numerous awards, including the Nebraska Associated Press Broadcasters Award for "Best Sports Story", "Best Sports Special", and is also a 13-time winner for "Best Sportscast".

 Ross helped create the Omaha Sports Hall of Fame in 2005, which is on display at the Durham Museum.

 Ross is in demand as a speaker and emcee in the metro area.
 He is the emcee for the annual Boys Town Booster Banquet, Omaha Sports Hall of Fame Banquet, Lymphomathon Walk, Kicks for Cure Banquet,

 Omaha Sports Commission "OSCA'S Awards, Millard Public Schools Hall Fame Banquet, and the Westside High School Athletic Hall of Fame and Scholar-Athlete Banquets.

 Ross is a native Omahan.
 He is a graduate of Westside High School and the University of Nebraska at Lincoln in broadcast journalism.
 He has been a sports anchor at KHAS-TV (Hastings) and KETV (Omaha).

 Ross's wife, Julie, is a teacher in the Millard Public Schools.
 They have a son Jay, and a daughter Holly.